mearaj/protonet/README.md

  wallet account.

 ## Security
-Security is the primary concern of this app and hence it takes it seriously.<br>
+Security is the primary concern of this app and hence it takes it seriously.
-A user password is required to access the app.<br>
+A user password is required to access the app.
-The app doesn't save the user password anywhere.<br>
+The app doesn't save the user password anywhere.
-The user can then either copy/paste private key from clipboard or auto create a new account.<br>
+The user can then either copy/paste private key from clipboard or auto create a new account.
-The private key is encrypted with user's password and then stored in the database.<br> This makes sure that the original private key is never stored on the user's device and if for any reason(s),<br>
+The private key is encrypted with user's password and then stored in the database.
-the app's database base is compromised, then the attacker will need your password to view private key(s).
+This makes sure that the original private key is never stored on the user's device and if for any reason(s), the app's database base is compromised, then the attacker will need your password to view private key(s).

 ## Security Notes
-The app is in very early stage(alpha) and not recommended for production.<br>
+The app is in very early stage(alpha) and not recommended for production.
-If the user looses his password then there's no way he can access the account(s) in this app.<br><br>
+If the user looses his password then there's no way he can access the account(s) in this app.
-The app clears the clipboard after private key is pasted for better security.<br>
+The app clears the clipboard after private key is pasted for better security.
-There are some OS like Windows 10 where clipboard history can be maintained and enabled.<br>
+There are some OS like Windows 10 where clipboard history can be maintained and enabled.
-If that's the case (or similar) with your OS, then make sure it is disabled,<br>
-otherwise your private key is vulnerable to attackers, especially in copy/paste private key process.
+If that's the case (or similar) with your OS, then make sure it is disabled, otherwise your private key is vulnerable to attackers, especially in copy/paste private key process.

 ## Research Resources